 Smaller dogs also tend to dream more than larger dogs, and older dogs more than midlife dogs.

-Meet the Lundehund—which translates literally to puffin dog—has six toes on each foot.
-They're helpful for climbing the jagged, slippery rocks were puffins like to make their homes.
+Meet the Norwegian lundehund—which translates literally to puffin dog—a pup with six toes on each foot.
+They’re helpful for climbing the jagged, slippery rocks where puffins like to make their homes.

 A bloodhound’s sense of smell is the strongest among any dog breed.
 In fact, a bloodhound’s sense of smell is so strong and impressive that it’s admissible as evidence in a court of law.